ISI Insights

 January 2, 2025: CMMC assessments commenced.

-Mid-2025: CMMC requirements expected to start appearing in new DoD contracts.
+November 10, 2025: CMMC requirements will start appearing in new DoD solicitations and option years.

 It should be noted that prime contractors can flow down these requirements to their supply chain well in advance of the government roll out.